boguszpawlowski/ComposeCalendar/README.md

 - `Multiple` - a list of dates can be selected.
 - `Period` - selectable period - implemented by `start` and `end` dates. - selection will contain all dates between start and the end date.

-## Compose Version
-Library is currently build on top of Compose v1.0.0-rc2

 ## License

     Copyright 2021 Bogusz Pawłowski